 Subscribe to join thousands of other ecommerce experts

-- Smart Shopping campaigns can’t be compared to standard Shopping campaigns, as these are two different formats making use of different placements and ad types
+- Smart Shopping campaigns can’t be compared to standard Shopping campaigns.
+These are two different formats making use of different placements and ad types.

-- Smart Shopping campaigns can be a lever to push certain item groups, if you are willing to sacrifice control, transparency and customization possibilities
+- Smart Shopping campaigns can be a lever to push certain item groups if you are willing to sacrifice control, transparency, and customisation possibilities.

-Recently I had the possibility to join our Good Day event in London, which is an invite-only event for paid search pros spun off from the Great Day for PPC Automation.
+Recently I could join our Good Day event in London.
+It is an invite-only event for paid search pros spun off from the Great Day for PPC Automation.
 Here I had the chance to listen to Polle van Elsacker, a marketing tech consultant with quite a remarkable background in the field of online marketing.
-Polle’s talk “Confessions of a Paid Search Manager” highlighted his professional life and how the whole online marketing scene (and PPC scene in particular) has developed and therefore changed over time.
+Polle’s talk “Confessions of a Paid Search Manager” highlighted his professional life and how the whole online marketing scene (and the PPC scene in particular) has developed and changed over time.

-One slide especially caught my attention, since it is both hilarious and true:
+The following slide especially caught my attention, since it is both hilarious and true.

-Especially Amazon is, I would say, giving Google a headache.
-Since Amazon is so dominant in e-commerce and especially as they have gained more market share for product-related searches (according to emarketer.com 54% on Amazon and 46% on Google), they pose quite a threat for Google.
+Especially Amazon is giving Google a headache.
+Since Amazon is so dominant in e-commerce and as they have gained more market share for product-related searches (according to emarketer.com 54% on Amazon and 46% on Google), they pose quite a threat to Google.
 And this fear was also reflected in recent announcements at Google Marketing Live 2019, as well as in some of the features brought to Google Ads.
-Besides providing a better and bigger user experience for Google Shopping in order to make it more attractive and relevant in the future, Google is investing on the other end – on the marketer’s side – by providing campaign types that are easy to set up and include Smart campaigns and Smart Shopping campaigns.
+So, Google provides a better and bigger user experience for Google Shopping to increase its attractiveness and relevance in the future.
+Additionally, Google is investing on the other end – on the marketer’s side – by providing campaign types that are easy to set up and include Smart campaigns and Smart Shopping campaigns.

 Per Google’s definition you can expect the following from Smart Shopping campaigns: